neubot/neubot/doc/FAQ.rst

 #. you don't live `near our server`_;
 #. our server is overloaded.

-I.e. you must take Neubot results `cum grano salis`_.
+I.e. you must take Neubot results `with a grain of salt`_.

 4.8.
 Is it possible to compare speedtest and bittorrent results?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The bittorrent test was released in 0.4.0.
 At that time the comparison
 was not always possible because the speedtest test used two connections
-while the bittorrent one used only one, resulting in worst performances
+while the bittorrent one used only one, resulting in worse performance
-with high-speed, high-delay and/or more congested network.
+with high-speed, high-delay and/or more congested networks.
 Neubot 0.4.2
 fixed this issue and modified speedtest to use just one connection.

 This is not enough.
-Before Neubot 0.5.0 more work is due to make the
+Before Neubot 0.5.0 more work must be done to make the
 behavior of the two tests much more similar, allowing for a fair comparison
 of them.